Amen-Ammar/vue3-nodejs-app/README.md

 # Qualipro App

 **Author:** Amen Ammar
-**Version:** 0.0.1
+**Version:** 1.0.0

-A full-stack project with a frontend and backend, using Quasar/Vue.js for the frontend and Node.js/Sequelize for the backend.
+A full-stack project with a frontend and backend,
+using:
+- Tailwind/Quasar/Vue.js with Pinia for the frontend.
+- Node.js/Sequelize for the backend.

 ---

 ```bash
 ## Project Structure
 root